lcn2/polite.english.words/README.md

 - random poem generators
 - etc.

-Applications that word to remain polite and wish to avoid offending someone, may use our polite English language word list.
+Applications that prefer to remain polite and wish to avoid offending someone, may use our polite English language word list.

 ## Q: Are you the "word police"?